smindel/silverstripe-gis/README.md

 - adds new data type Geography to DataObjects
 - POINT, LINESTRING or POLYGON types
-- WGS 84 / EPSG:4326 support
+- built in support for WGS 84 / EPSG:4326
+- supports alternative projection through proj4
-- MapField to edit a DataObject's geography in a form
+- MapField to edit a DataObject's geography (picker for POINT and viewer for POLYGON) in a form
+- GridFieldMap component to search for DataObjects on a map
 - map widgets for MapField and GridFieldMap are powered by Leaflet
 - DataList filters ST_Within(Geography) and ST_DWithin(Geography,distance)
 - GeoJson web service
-- helper to calculate distances

-## WIP

-- GridFieldMap component to display a DataList as features on a map
-- WFS
-- alternative reference systems and re-projection
-- full support for LINESTRING and POLYGON
-- polygon editor field

 ## Requirements